-We are very excited to highlight the repair opportunities that will be present at our signature event, RecycleFest!
-ElectroRecycle has been partnering with organizations like NADA, Port-Coquitlam Repair Cafe, Kelowna Repair Cafe, and Repair Matters for the past few years.
-Recently we had the opportunity to chat with Kady and Angela, currently managing the Repair Matters organization.
-ElectroRecycle’s Event Lead, Lauren, took a moment to ask Kady and Angela some questions about their organization.
-Please read on below to learn more about the amazing work they do!
+We are very excited to highlight the repair opportunities that will be present at our signature event!
+ElectroRecycle has been partnering with organizations like NADA, Port-Coquitlam and Kelowna Repair Cafes, and Repair Matters for the past few years.
+We recently had the opportunity to chat with Kady and Angela, currently managing the Vancouver-based repair organization.
+ElectroRecycle’s Event Lead, Lauren, took a moment to ask Kady and Angela some questions about Repair Matters.

 So, who is Repair Matters, and what is it all about?